 How Is Insulation R-Value Calculated?

-Let’s start at a base point: solid wood has an R-value of 1.
-An R-value is also calculated per inch of width.
+A material’s R-value is also calculated per inch of width.
+For example, solid wood has an R-value of 1.
 Therefore, a three-inch-thick board has an R-value of 3.
-Blown fiberglass installed in the attic has an R-value of 2.2 per inch, so 12 inches of it would give you an R-value of 26.4 in your attic installation project.
+Blown-in fiberglass installed in an attic has an R-value of 2.2 per inch, so 12 inches of it would give you an R-value of 26.4 in your attic installation project.

 What R-Value Is Best for My Home?

-After you’ve figured out your zone and where your insulation is going to go, then you look at your different options and types of insulation.
+After you’ve figured out your zone and where your insulation is going to go, then you can consider your options for which type of home insulation will be best.